 SECTION 2.1.
 Shelf Registration.
-The Company shall prepare and file, and use its reasonable efforts to cause to become effective, on or as soon as practicable after the first anniversary of the date that the Common Stock is first offered to the public in the Initial Public Offering (the "IPO Date") a "shelf" registration statement with respect to shares of Common Stock issuable upon the exchange of Exchangeable OP Units covering the issuance by the Company and the resale thereof by the Holders on an appropriate form for an offering to be made

-Registration Statement") and shall use its best efforts to cause the Shelf Registration Statement to be declared effective on or as soon as practicable after such first anniversary, and to keep such Shelf Registration Statement continuously effective for a period ending when all Registrable Securities covered by the Shelf Registration Statement have been issued and resold.
+The Company shall prepare and file, and use its reasonable efforts to cause to become effective, on or as soon as practicable after the first anniversary of the date that the Common Stock is first offered to the public in the Initial Public Offering (the "IPO Date") a "shelf" registration statement with respect to shares of Common Stock issuable upon the exchange of Exchangeable OP Units covering the issuance by the Company and the resale thereof by the Holders on an appropriate form for an offering to be made on a continuous basis pursuant to Rule 415 under the Securities Act (the "Shelf Registration Statement") and shall use its best efforts to cause the Shelf Registration Statement to be declared effective on or as soon as practicable after such first anniversary, and to keep such Shelf Registration Statement continuously effective for a period ending when all Registrable Securities covered by the Shelf Registration Statement have been issued and resold.